sztoor/model_serving/README.md

 3. Keras and TensorFlow -> https://www.tensorflow.org/guide/keras
 4. OpenStack -> https://www.openstack.org/

-The execution process will start when a client will send a prediction request from the front-end web server.
+The process will start when a client will send a prediction request from the front-end web server.
 The server will pass the request to the backend Celery environment where running workers in the setup will pick up the task, run the predictions by loading the available model, send back the results and finally frontend server will display the results.

 ### Steps for the contextualization